-My daughter is starting Kindergarten this year, and we wanted to help her brush up a bit on her letters.
-We created a new Alphabet Handwriting Drill, and I made about a hundred copies to keep on hand this summer.
-We have quite a few worksheets that are perfect for getting your little one ready for Kindergarten.
-Here they are compiled into one handy post.
+My daughter is starting Kindergarten this year, and we wanted to help her brush up a bit on her letters and other basic skills.
+I created a new Alphabet Handwriting Drill, and made about a hundred copies to keep on hand this summer.
+I was realizing we have quite a few worksheets that review Basic Kindergarten Skills so I combined them all into one handy kit that I’d happily email to you if you want to fill out the quick form below.
+All five of these free printable worksheets are perfect for getting your little one ready for Kindergarten.

 Recognizing Uppercase and Lowercase Letters